Sushmita1205/Product_Category_prediction/README.md

 Source code - https://github.com/Sushmita1205/Product_Category_prediction/blob/main/Product_Category_Prediction.ipynb

-## **NOTE:**
-### **sometimes when we try to open our ‘.ipnb’ file then we get ‘Sorry, something went wrong.
+## **NOTE: Sometimes when we try to open our ‘.ipnb’ file in github repository then we get ‘Sorry, something went wrong.
 Reload?’**

 ### **Solution For the above problem:-**

 i)open this link https://nbviewer.jupyter.org on your browser.

-ii) paste this link https://github.com/Sushmita1205/Product_Category_prediction/blob/main/Product_Category_Prediction.ipynbon the box which will be shown on the nbviewer website page.
+ii) paste this link https://github.com/Sushmita1205/Product_Category_prediction/blob/main/Product_Category_Prediction.ipynb  on the box which will be shown on the nbviewer website page.

 iii) Press Enter and You will be able to see my Github ‘.ipynb’ file .